Bicycles

 This video shows a bike path bypassing a rough section of road

 June 5th - Many rides between February and now, but today I made another outing today to collect front racks.
 It was also my first proper ride since replacing the entire drivechain a few days ago.
 Thus far my attempts to get a higher gear have been a bit unsuccessful.
 I have replaced all the transmission and have a nice (old but nearly unused) Campagnolo Veloce 53T chainring.
-However, at the same time I replaced the freehub block and could only find a 13-23 (Shimano 105) to replace the old 12-28 (7 speed stuff seems to be tricky to find) so I'm now down to a gear half way between the original and my almost immediate upgrade.
+However, at the same time I replaced the freehub block and could only find a 13-23 (Shimano 105) to replace the old 12-28 (7 speed stuff seems to be tricky to find) so I'm now down to a gear half way between the original and my almost immediate upgrade - just 80" in top gear without using the step-up in the hub.
 Yeh, so I've a mix of Campag and Shimano.
 The chain's from Sachs (I bought a supply at the Mildenhall Rally a few years back).

 July 19th - 25th - The "Hoek to Hunebed" tour.
 I collected people from Hoek van Holland and we rode back to Drenthe by the long route.
 This included crossing the afsluitdijk and was a lot of fun.
 If you'd be interested in a similar tour, get in touch.
 Unfortunately, on this tour the rear hub finally gave up completely and I had to continue on another bike.

 September... - the bike continues to go.
-It's made several more trips to Groningen and to collect racks, as well as other rides through the countryside and joining in with the huneliggers a couple of times..
-One of these rides is described on my blog.
+It's made several more trips to Groningen and to collect racks, as well as other rides through the countryside and joining in with the huneliggers regular weekend recumbent rides.

-2009... - the bike continues, and as I took a job with the ligfietsgarage in Groningen three days a week the PDQ did a lot of commuting, covering thousands of km as the commute is a 60 km round trip.
-I experimented with even larger chainrings, and fitted a 75 tooth chainring which meant that at last I was not spinning out when riding with a stiff tailwind.
-My commuting time was generally under an hour in each direction, sometimes as low as 55 minutes.
+2009... - the bike continues, and as I took a job with Sinner Bikes in Groningen three days a week the PDQ did a lot of commuting, covering thousands of km as the commute is a 60 km round trip.
+I experimented with even larger chainrings, and fitted a 75 tooth chainring which meant that at last I was not spinning out when riding with a stiff tailwind (top gear about 110").
+My commuting time was generally under an hour in each direction, sometimes as low as 55 minutes if I had clear cycle paths and a really good tailwind.
 However, the bike got less use once I had my own Sinner Mango velomobile.

 Further adventures of the PDQ are tagged on the blog.